tkrabel/tobias.krabel/docs/principles/life.md

 **Approach**: Write a journal or talk with a friend of colleague.
 **Benefit**: There is [scientific evidence](https://www.bakadesuyo.com/2015/09/make-you-happy-2/) that describing an emotion in just a word or two helps reducing the emotion.

+### Contemplating Death

+Being aware of your death puts all the urgencies in the material world you might feel in a more healthy perpective.
+It helps you focus on what really matters to you and it's a good antidote to (unhealthy) perfectionism and workaholism.
+A mantra that helped me most: "At the end of my life, when I am lying in bed, ready to die, I won't think about that awesome pitch deck or app I've created.
+I will think about all the meaningful relationships I have had, all the love I have received and all the love I was able to give."

 ## Asking Good Questions